SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 ------------------

-For some idealised test it can be useful to overwrite the value of some physical constants.
-In particular the value of the gravitational constant.
-SWIFT offers an optional parameter to overwrite the value of that constant.
+For some idealised test it can be useful to overwrite the value of some physical constants; in particular the value of the gravitational constant.
+SWIFT offers an optional parameter to overwrite the value of :math:`G_N`.

 .. code:: YAML